St Andrews Railway: Connecting Anstruther

 On 1 September 1863 Anstruther was connected to the Scottish railway network, from Leven.
 Anstruther is eight miles from St Andrews, and public opinion demanded that the two important towns should be connected directly by a railway.
-This was not immediately forthcoming, until the Anstruther and St Andrews Railway was authorised by Act of 26 August 1880.
+This was not immediately forthcoming, until the Anstruther and St Andrews Railway was authorised by an act of Parliament, the Anstruther and St. Andrews Railway Act 1880 (43 & 44 Vict. c. clxxx), of 26 August 1880.
 The terrain forced a circuitous route of 16 miles, with none of the intermediate stations close to the communities they purported to serve.
 The line was to run to Argyle, on the south-eastern side of St Andrews, and not close to the St Andrews Railway terminus.
 During construction of the Anstruther line, the contractor became bankrupt, and there was some delay in resuming the work.

-There were to be two St Andrews stations on opposite sides of the Burgh and the North British Railway proposed a payment of £5,000 to a line connecting the stations and to the costs of the new through station That was agreed to, and was sanctioned by a second Anstruther and St Andrews Railway Act, of 16 July 1883.
+There were to be two St Andrews stations on opposite sides of the Burgh and the North British Railway proposed a payment of £5,000 to a line connecting the stations and to the costs of the new through station That was agreed to, and was sanctioned by a second Anstruther and St. Andrews Railway Act 1883 (46 & 47 Vict. c. c), of 16 July 1883.
 The Anstruther line approached rather slowly, reaching Boarhills in 1883, but it took until 1 July 1887 to open throughout to St Andrews.
 The new through station was now the sole St Andrews passenger station; the former station was converted to a goods station, named St Andrews Links.
 (In August 1897 the proprietors of the Anstruther company sold their line to the North British Railway.)